 Your new employer’s plan may have different investment options, loan options, protections against potential creditors, or other benefits that better suit your needs than your former employer’s plan.
-If you continue working until and beyond 72 years of age, you may be excused from required minimum distributions (RMDs) if your new employer’s plan allows it.
+If you continue working until and beyond your required beginning date (RBD), you may be excused from

 Pro #3: Your new plan may be less expensive.

 Account fees and investment thresholds vary from plan to plan, so be sure to inquire about these before deciding to bring your 401(k) funds to your new job.

 Check on the new plan’s fees and expenses.
 They may be higher than your former employer’s.